Kuuuube/Slimy_Scylla/docs/install_guide/install_guide.md

 - On OpenTabletDriver's top menu, go to `Plugins` > `Open Plugin Manager...`

-- In the plugin manager window, go to `File` > `Open Plugins Directory...`

-- Extract the zip file into the plugins directory
+- In the plugin manager window, either drag and drop the zip file or go to `File` > `Install Plugin...` and select the zip file

-    Make sure the Slimy Scylla dlls are one directory down from the main plugin directory.
-For example: `Plugins/slimy_scylla/slimy_scylla.dll`

-- Restart OpenTabletDriver

 - The plugin's filters should now appear in the `Filters` tab